-I’d first come across The People’s Sauna in a local newspaper, which highlighted its pay-what-you-can approach.
-It stood out as something a bit different, and something I wanted to try — not just for the experience, but because I liked the idea behind it.
-Having got a lot from saunas myself, it felt like something worth supporting.
+I’d first come across The People’s Sauna at Kinghorn Loch in a local newspaper, which highlighted its pay-what-you-can approach.
+It stood out as something different — I wanted to try it not just for the experience, but because I liked the idea behind it.
+Having got a lot from saunas myself, it felt worth supporting.

-My sauna experience started on a bright, calm day.
-I’d booked an ambient sounds session with a few family friends, and we met first at The Nest café at the Ecology Centre for coffee and cake.
-It sits slightly higher up, overlooking the loch, and the views were clear across the water.
+It was a bright, calm day.
+I’d booked an ambient sounds session with a few family friends, and we met first at The Nest café at the Ecology Centre for coffee and cake — it sits slightly higher up overlooking the loch, with clear views across the water.

 First impressions of Kinghorn Loch

-The ducks were so at ease that it felt like the space belonged to them, and you were just stepping into it for a while.
-It felt quietly special to be there alongside them.
-It was quiet, well looked after, and not overly busy, which made it all the more enjoyable to spend time there.
+The ducks were so at ease it felt like the space belonged to them and you were just stepping into it for a while.
+Quietly special.

-I later read that the loch is managed as a wildlife haven, with volunteers helping to support birdlife and maintain the habitat.
-It made sense — there was a real diversity to it, and it felt like a place that’s been allowed to grow naturally rather than shaped just for visitors.
+I later read that the loch is managed as a wildlife haven with volunteers supporting the birdlife and maintaining the habitat.
+It made sense — it felt like a place that’s been allowed to grow naturally rather than shaped just for visitors.

 A sauna in a tent (that actually works)